psychotimmy/picomz-80k-beta/README.md

 If either of these error conditions occur, the emulator will not display the monitor prompt until the problem is resolved.

+To find a file to load from the microSD card, use the F1 key to browse its contents.

 ### This README was last updated on 27th October 2024.